nasplachkov/Game-of-Frameworks/README.md

-# FE-practce-on-focus
+# FE-practice-on-focus

-The repo will contain the movie app implementation for  all of the frameworks for the event
+The repo will contain the movie app implementation for  all of the frameworks for the event.